robtweed/qewd/docker-server-iris-ce-aws/README.md

 # Further Information on Developing using QEWD-Up

-You now have a fully-working IRIS-based QEWD-Up environment.
+You now have a fully-working IRIS-based QEWD-Up environment, and you can begin to try building your own applications.

 For further information about QEWD-Up: